IU's software agreement with Red Hat

 About the agreement

 Indiana University has signed a license agreement with Red Hat allowing students, faculty, and staff to use Red Hat Enterprise Linux (RHEL).
-UITS provides access to versions 5, 6, Desktop, WS, ES, and AS.
+UITS provides access to versions 5, 6, and 7.
 The site license allows for the use of RHEL as follows:

 - Personal: IU students, faculty, and staff are allowed to install any version of RHEL on their personal computers for personal use.
 When you leave IU, you will no longer be entitled to this license.